cgre-aachen/geoblocks-geometries/README.md

 3. Stratiform salt
 4. Steep salt

-The structure of the catalogue is chosen according to the systematizations outlined in Carl et al., 2023a and might be subject to change.
+The structure of the catalogue is chosen according to the systematizations outlined in Carl et al., 2023a.
+Therefore, the categorization differs from the systematics applied by the BGE.
+This might be subject to change.